ronandalton/echo360-downloader/README.md

 for the page that lists all the lectures.
 6. Paste the URL into the program and press enter.
 7. Lectures will be downloaded into the "output" folder.

+## Experimental Mode:

+There is a new experimental mode that attempts to download lectures, even if the download option hasn't been enabled (no download button in the user interface).
+To enable this mode you must pass the '-x' command line option to the script when you run it, eg. `python3 main.py -x`.
+Note that you will need to have [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://ffmpeg.org/) installed for this to work.
+If you get 403 errors, it is probably an issue with your cookies file.
+Try clicking into a video first and then creating a cookies.txt file, or logging out and back in.

 ## Issues